maierbn/opendihu/doc/sphinx/settings/cellml_adapter.rst

     # stimulation callbacks
     #"setSpecificParametersFunction":         set_specific_parameters,                        # callback function that sets parameters like stimulation current
     #"setSpecificParametersCallInterval":     int(1./variables.stimulation_frequency/variables.dt_0D),         # set_specific_parameters should be called every 0.1, 5e-5 * 1e3 = 5e-2 = 0.05
-    "setSpecificStatesFunction":              set_specific_states,                                             # callback function that sets states like Vm, activation can be implemented by using this method and directly setting Vm values, or by using setParameters/setSpecificParameters
+    "setSpecificStatesFunction":              set_specific_states,                                             # callback function that sets states like Vm, activation can be implemented by using this method and directly setting Vm values, or by using setSpecificParameters
     #"setSpecificStatesCallInterval":         2*int(1./variables.stimulation_frequency/variables.dt_0D),       # set_specific_states should be called variables.stimulation_frequency times per ms, the factor 2 is needed because every Heun step includes two calls to rhs
     "setSpecificStatesCallInterval":          0,                                                               # 0 means disabled
     "setSpecificStatesCallFrequency":         variables.get_specific_states_call_frequency(fiber_no, motor_unit_no),   # set_specific_states should be called variables.stimulation_frequency times per ms